 The second was losing my business that I had poured my heart and soul into for more than four years.
+I should have realized when to browse around these guys.
 My business was my therapy.
 My means to get over my heartache and move on.
 It was my first ever foray into the working world, and it all went down the drain.
 Well, not quite.
 I have no regrets and even if I had a magic wand I would never change a thing.
 It’s led me to were I am now, and most importantly who I am now.
 Happily married with two beautiful babies, fulfilled in a career better suited to me and enough time and flexibility to be with my family.
 I’m so grateful that I trusted that God had better plans for me.
 In this light, I wanted to share with you guys two very personal articles.
 One is about leaps of faith- a post I wrote about where life can unexpectedly take you and you can find it here .
 The other is here below and it’s all about my restaurant closing.
 A piece I aptly entitled “The Break Up.”
 I hope with these two and from the amazing opportunity to share my advice on “Paano Ba ‘to?” that I can help you understand that there really is no such thing as “failure” – in life there are only EXPERIENCES.
 Take these, embrace them, accept them, and use them as part of your arsenal of knowledge and emotional maturity to keep moving forward.

 Love and light,